powercord-community/wallpaper-changer/README.md

 # Wallpaper Changer

-Changes your Discord background to a random image you configured every x seconds
+A tool that changes your wallpaper periodically, using either a list of wallpapers or a random one from a wallpaper source like wallhaven.cc.

 ## Note